-As of June 30, 2012, the Company has a Memorandum of Understanding ("MOU") with Devlin's Bench Mining Ltd and P. Wright Contracting Ltd ("PWC") to engage in a joint-venture on the Company's Fraser River Platinum and Monte Cristo projects.
+As of September 30, 2012, the Company has a Memorandum of Understanding ("MOU") with Devlin's Bench Mining Ltd and P. Wright Contracting Ltd ("PWC") to engage in a joint-venture on the Company's Fraser River Platinum and Monte Cristo projects.
+Under the terms of the MOU, as amended, a definitive agreement will be signed within 60 days of formal permit approval by the British Columbia Ministry of Mines and the local First Nations governments.
+Said permits have been applied for, and on July 5, 2012 the Company received formal notification that the Fraser River mining permits have been approved.
 As of the date of this report, a definitive agreement has not yet been executed.
-Under the terms of the MOU, as amended, a definitive agreement will be signed within 60 days of formal permit approval by the British Columbia Ministry of Mines and the local First Nations governments.
-Said permits have been applied for, and subsequent to June 30, 2012 the Company received formal notification that the Fraser River permits have been approved.
+While formal contract discussions continue, PWC has agreed to move the project forward as an independent contractor, and as of the date of this report, operations have begun.
 As of the date of this report, the Monte Cristo permits are still pending, and there is no guarantee that its approval will be forthcoming.

 With the exception of the Ruby Mine and the Fraser River projects, we currently do not control any properties with active or imminent mining operations.
 The Ruby Mine has begun pre-production operations to rehabilitate the Ruby tunnel, but there is no guarantee yet that commercial production of gold can commence.
-At the Fraser River project, mining equipment is being positioned as of the date of this report, and test mining is expected to begin shortly, but there is no guarantee yet that commercial production of gold can commence.
+At the Fraser River project, mining equipment is onsite as of the date of this report, and test mining has begun, but there is no guarantee yet that commercial production of gold can commence.

-As of June 30, 2012, we own the mineral rights to 283 mining claims in British Columbia encompassing an aggregate of 103,788 acres (42,019 hectares).
+As of September 30, 2012, we own the mineral rights to 256 mining claims in British Columbia encompassing an aggregate of 89,558 acres (36,258 hectares).
 This is a snapshot in time, and the number may be quite different six months or one year from now.
 The Company has a very active exploration program in place, which on a daily basis will add new claims, drop or reduce the size of others, and maintain the rest.
 The Company is comfortable with maintaining a stated minimum of 150 mineral and placer claims covering an aggregate of 60,000 acres on an annualized basis.
 All of our claims are under constant review, and may be decreased or further increased at any time, depending on the constant re-evaluation of our present holdings, and the availability of new opportunities in the future as other claims of merit become available for acquisition.
 Our mineral property acquisition costs are capitalized, and our mineral property exploration costs are expensed as incurred.
 When it has been determined that a mineral property can be economically developed as a result of establishing proven and probable reserves, the costs incurred to develop such property are capitalized.
 To date the Company has not established any reserves on its claims.
-Our acquisition of any mining claim in British Columbia ocroweys the mineral or placer rights for mining-related purposes only, and while our rights allow us to use the surface of a claim for mining and exploration activities, our claims do not convey any other surface, residential or recreational rights to the Company.
-Additionally, our right to extraction is not absolute, as any mechanized on the limitations of our claims in BC requires additional permits and possibly conversion of our claims to mining leases, the approval of which is not guaranteed.
-Based on the limitations of our claims and unproven reserves, all capitalized costs on our claims in British Columbia were expensed as of June 30, 2012.
+Our acquisition of any mining claim in British Columbia conveys the mineral or placer rights for mining-related purposes only, and while our rights allow us to use the surface of a claim for mining and exploration activities, our claims do not convey any other surface, residential or recreational rights to the Company.
+Additionally, our right to extraction is not absolute, as any mechanized extraction work on claims in BC requires additional permits and possibly conversion of our claims to mining leases, the approval of which is not guaranteed.
+Based on the limitations of our claims and unproven reserves, all capitalized costs on our claims in British Columbia were expensed as of September 30, 2012.